-Every University of Cambridge student is a member of a College, where enthusiasts from every discipline meet and enrich each other across subject boundaries.
+Every University of Cambridge student is a member of a College, where enthusiasts from all disciplines meet and provide enrichment across subject boundaries.

 There are many advantages to being a member of a College.
-These include induction in your first weeks; on-going academic and pastoral support from your tutor and Graduate Office; accommodation and catering; financial advice and assistance; social, cultural and sporting facilities; and opportunities for research, teaching, and professional development, through interdisciplinary seminars or intergenerational networks of College members.
+These include induction in your first weeks; ongoing academic and pastoral support from your tutor and Postgraduate Office; accommodation and catering; financial advice and assistance; social, cultural, and sporting facilities; and opportunities for research, teaching, and professional development, through interdisciplinary seminars or intergenerational networks of College members.

 Colleges also administer formal processes, including matriculation (formally joining the University and College) and graduation.